-In 2017, 80% of car seats we checked at one of our clinics were incorrectly fitted or condemned
+In 2019, over 83% of car seats we checked at one of our clinics were incorrectly fitted.

 Are you aware of the dangers of babies and children travelling in cars while inadequately restrained?
-With recent county figures revealing that a shocking 70% of all baby and child car seats checked across Kent are incorrectly fitted, a new awareness campaign will soon be launched to highlight the dangers and provide advice on anything which puts a child at risk while travelling in a car.
+With previous county figures revealing that a shocking 70% of all baby and child car seats checked across Kent are incorrectly fitted, an awareness campaign highlights the dangers and provides advice on anything which puts a child at risk while travelling in a car.

 KCC’s Road Safety team run free car seat clinics to give advice and check the safety and condition of car seats, particularly in areas such as incorrectly fitted harnesses.